bmorrow5/bmorrow5/README.md

 ### About Me

-I'm Brandon Morrow a Data Scientist Masters Student at Johns Hopkins University.
-I currently have research experience and a Bachelor's Degree in Physics. <br>
+I'm Brandon Morrow a Data Scientist Masters Student at Johns Hopkins University with research experience and a Bachelor's Degree in Physics. <br>

 Contained in these repositories are my projects showcasing my Data Science Skills